nmfs-opensci/nmfs-jhub/Set-up-daskhub.md

 # Step 3 Set up GitHub authentication

-Optional, if you want to manage who can login via GitHub.
+Optional, if you want to manage who can login via GitHub Team.
 I am going to show an example where I use a team on a GitHub organization to manage authentication.
 There are many other ways to manage users.
 Google to find that.

 ## Create a new Oauth Application on GitHub

-This is going to be associated with your GitHub account, but you can use a team on a GitHub org.
+This is going to be associated with your (personal) GitHub account, but you can use a team on a GitHub org that you are owner of.

 Log into GitHub and go to GitHub > Settings > Developer Settings > New Oauth Application